swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-1-run-a-simple-ml-experiment-with-jupyter-notebook.md

 ### Download the notebook

-Your colleague provided you the following URL to download an archive containing the Jupyter Notebook for this machine learning experiment.
+Your colleague provided you the following URL to download an archive containing the Jupyter Notebook for this machine learning experiment:

 ```sh title="Execute the following command(s) in a terminal"
 # Download the archive containing the Jupyter Notebook
 wget https://github.com/swiss-ai-center/a-guide-to-mlops/archive/refs/heads/jupyter-notebook.zip -O jupyter-notebook.zip
 ```

-Unzip the Jupyter Notebook into your working directory.
+Unzip the Jupyter Notebook into your working directory:

 ```sh title="Execute the following command(s) in a terminal"
 # Extract the Jupyter Notebook